hftamayo/azuremlproj02/README.md

 To implement an automated ML model in production which is accesible via HTTP and its capable of establish interaction using API methods

-## Part 1: Authentication
+### 4.1 Authentication
+*Main goal*:

-*Main goal*: Enable authentication in Azure ML workspace in order to execute a group of special operations.
+Enable authentication in Azure ML workspace in order to execute a group of special operations.

+*Disclaimer*:

-*Disclaimer*: you will need to install the Azure Machine Learning Extension which allows you to interact with Azure Machine Learning Studio, part of the az command.
+You will need to install the Azure Machine Learning Extension which allows you to interact with Azure Machine Learning Studio, part of the az command.
 After having the Azure machine Learning Extension, you will create a Service Principal account and associate it with your specific workspace.

 Whether you are using an Azure ML studio account with no rights of deploy a Service Principal you may skip this step.

-## Part 2: Automation of the Machine Learning Experiment
+### 4.2 Automation of the Machine Learning Experiment
+*Main goal*:

-*Main goal*: to implement a model that will be cloud based deploy and consume as an endpoint.
+To implement a model that will be cloud based deploy and consume as an endpoint.

 *A. Checkpoints to be considered*: